Financial Ruin: The Price You Pay for Failing to Learn from History

 The Invisible Puppeteer: Mass Psychology in Action

 The real estate market is no stranger to such psychological traps.
 In the early 2000s, the belief that housing prices could only ascend led to reckless investments.
-The eventual collapse was not just a financial failure, but a mass delusion dispelled.
-Uncertainty, not ignorance, proved the undoing of many, as seasoned investors found themselves ensnared by the very euphoria they helped create.
+The eventual collapse was a financial failure, and a mass delusion was dispelled.
+Uncertainty, not ignorance, proved the undoing of many, as seasoned investors found themselves trapped by the very euphoria they helped create.

 Psychology and Strategy Collide: The Art of Contrarian Thinking